playwright-community/jest-playwright/README.md

 You can specify a `jest-playwright.config.js` at the root of the project or define a custom path using the `JEST_PLAYWRIGHT_CONFIG` environment variable.
 It should export a config object.

-- `launchBrowserApp` <[object]> [All Playwright launch options](https://github.com/microsoft/playwright/blob/master/docs/api.md#browsertypelaunchoptions) can be specified in config.
+- `launchOptions` <[object]> [All Playwright launch options](https://github.com/microsoft/playwright/blob/master/docs/api.md#browsertypelaunchoptions) can be specified in config.
 Since it is JavaScript, you can use all stuff you need, including environment.
-- `connectBrowserApp` <[object]> [All Playwright connect options](https://github.com/microsoft/playwright/blob/master/docs/api.md#browsertypeconnectoptions) can be specified in config.
+- `connectOptions` <[object]> [All Playwright connect options](https://github.com/microsoft/playwright/blob/master/docs/api.md#browsertypeconnectoptions) can be specified in config.
-- `context` <[object]> [All Playwright context options](https://github.com/microsoft/playwright/blob/master/docs/api.md#browsernewcontextoptions) can be specified in config.
+- `contextOptions` <[object]> [All Playwright context options](https://github.com/microsoft/playwright/blob/master/docs/api.md#browsernewcontextoptions) can be specified in config.
 - `browsers` <[string[]]>.
 Define [browsers](https://github.com/microsoft/playwright/blob/master/docs/api.md#class-browsertype) to run tests in.
   - `chromium` Each test runs Chromium (default).
   - `firefox` Each test runs Firefox.